How to Do Mood Missions

 VIP/VVIP service reduces fatigue consumption by 50% - does not stack with soaps (though other soap effects do apply)

-VIP can be gotten through level up rewards, the AP shop, and the supply depot.
+VIP can be obtained through level up rewards, the AP shop, and the supply depot.

-VVIP can be gotten through event rewards, marketplace, supply depot, and some partner promotional codes.
+VVIP can be obtained through event rewards, marketplace, supply depot, and some partner promotional codes.

 Always run your fatigue to 0 before using anything to recover (excepting VVIP potions) - partial fatigue gives full credit for missions